Michael Harris II Player Props: Braves vs. Cardinals

-Michael Harris II -- 1-for-2 with a double in his most recent game -- will be in action for the Atlanta Braves against the St. Louis Cardinals, with Jake Woodford on the mound, on April 3 at 7:45 PM ET.
+Michael Harris II -- 1-for-4 in his most recent game -- will be in action for the Atlanta Braves versus the St. Louis Cardinals, with Steven Matz on the mound, on April 4 at 7:45 PM ET.

-In his most recent appearance, he went 1-for-2 with a double against the Nationals.
+He had a one-hit performance in his previous game (1-for-4) against the Cardinals.

 Michael Harris II Game Info & Props vs. the Cardinals